tzipperle/mplstyle/README.md

 # Python-Tools

-Keep them in a separate directory that [keep always on the Python search path](http://stackoverflow.com/q/17806673/2375855) you can include them like installed site-packages.
+Keep them in a separate directory that [keep always on the Python search path](http://stackoverflow.com/q/17806673/2375855) so you can include them like installed site-packages.

 ## Installation(ish)